vincentchu/eth-private-net/README.md

 # eth-private-net

+`eth-private-net` is a simple tutorial that allows you to quickly setup a three-node private Ethereum network on your laptop.
+The network comes with three pre-made accounts (Alice, Bob, and Lily) and walks you through simple actions like mining and sending Ether from account to account, and culminates with the deployment and execution of a simple smart contract called `FreeBeer`.
+A convenience script (`eth-private-net`) is provided to make initializing, starting, and connecting nodes fast and easy.

-Prerequisites: Make sure `geth` is installed and in the `$PATH`.
+**Prerequisites:** Make sure `geth` is installed and in the `$PATH`.
 You can find installation instructions [here](https://www.ethereum.org/cli).
-We'll also be using [solc-js](https://www.npmjs.com/package/solc) to compile our Solidity contracts.
-Just run `npm install` to install.
+We'll also be referring to various denominations of Ether (Wei, GWei, Szabo, etc.).
+This [site](https://etherconverter.online/) gives an overview of the various denominations, and allows you to convert between them.

 ## Identities